-CONTROL NUMBER ▶ POTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW THIS PROX RD IS VA ALID ONL M52680-P34448 LY WHEN SIGNED AND DATED.
-KEEP THIS I DLLINS, INC. For V Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the THE BOARD OF DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3. encope number(s) of the nominee(s) on the line below. \neg Vote on Directors 1.
-Election of the three Class III nominees to the Board of Directors to serve for a term of three years: Nominees: 01) Bill J. Dismuke 02) Thomas J. Lawley, M.D.
-03) John E Wilson 0 0 0 ı Vote on Proposals For Against Abstain To approve the Performance-Based Incentive Cash Competential nsation Plan for E xecutive O Micers.
-0 0 0 To ratify the appointment of Grant Thornton LLP as indeper ndent r egistered public acc counting firm of the Company for 2013.
-0 0 0 IN THE DISCRETION OF THE PROXIES, ON ALL OTHER MATTI ERS WH ICH MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMEN IT THEREOF.
-The shares represented by this proxy when properly executed will made, this proxy will be voted FOR Items 1, 2 and 3, if any or named in this proxy will vote in their discretion. be vote ther ma d in the m tters prop nanner dire erly come l ected herein by the undersigned Stockholder(s).
-If no obefore the meeting, or if cumulative voting is required, direction is , the person For address changes and/or comments, please check this box and write them on the back where indicated 0 Please indicate if you plan to attend this meeting.
-0 0 Please sign your name exactly as it appears hereon.
-When signi- administrator, toustee or guardian, please add your title as such tenants, all parties in the joint tenancy must sign.
-If a signer is a in full corporate name by July authorized officer. .
-When signing as joint Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+ROLLINS, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ITEMS 1, 2 AND 3. \Box Vote on Directors £ £ £ Election of the three Class I nominees to the Board of Directors to serve for a term of three years: Nominees: 01) R. Randall Rollins02) Henry B. Tippie03) James B. Williams Vote on Proposals For Against Abstain 2.
+To ratify the appointment of Grant Thornton LLP as independent it regis stered publi c accountir ng firm of the Company for 2014. £ £ £ 3.
+To hold a nonbinding vote to approve executive compensation. £ £ £ 4.
+IN THE DISCRETION OF THE PROXIES, ON ALL OTHE ADJOURNMENT THEREOF.
+R MA TTERS W HICH MAY PROPERLY COME BEFORE THE MEETING OR ANY The shares represented by this proxy when properly executed will is made, this proxy will be voted FOR items 1, 2 and 3.
+If any person named in this proxy will vote in their discretion.
+For address changes and/or comments, please check this box and write them on the back where indicated. : ε Please indicate if you plan to attend this meeting. £ Yes £ No Please sign your name exactly as it appears hereon.
+When sign executor, administrator, trustee or guardian, please add your title signing as joint tenants, all parties in the joint tenancy must sign corporation, please sign in full corporate name by duly authorized or as su .
+If a ich.
+When Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date Signature [FLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.